Philippine offshore gaming operator: Background

-Philippine offshore gaming operators or POGOs are online gambling firms that operate in the Philippines but cater to customers outside the country.
+POGOs are online gambling firms that operate in the Philippines but cater to customers outside the country.
 To operate legally, they must be licensed by the Philippine Amusement and Gaming Corporation (PAGCOR).
 They are obliged to restrict any individual in the Philippines, regardless of citizenship, Filipino citizens regardless of location, and potential patrons in countries and territories where offshore gambling is illegal, from availing their services.
 Failure to do so risks license revocation.

 In 2016, PAGCOR started the processing of license applications for POGOs, in an effort to boost its revenue, after it decided not to renew the license of local online gambling firm PhilWeb.
 There are three license categories.
 Category 1 involves services that have live streaming, with women online gambling dealers.
 Category 2 and 3 are sub-sectors of business process outsourcing (BPO), which provide back office support.

 However, the IT and Business Process Association of the Philippines (IBPAP), an umbrella industry group of BPOs, do not consider POGOs in general as BPOs.
 IBPAP's members are registered with either the Philippine Economic Zone Authority or the Board of Investments.
 POGOs get their license to operate from PAGCOR, a fact the group argues differentiate POGOs from BPOs.
 Reportedly, legal members of the POGO industry voluntarily started an organization, the Association of Service Providers and POGOs (ASPAP).
+In 2018, Senator Risa Hontiveros raised the alarm bells in regards to POGO activities in the country, which she found were sources of illegal activities, including tax evasion.
+She filed a resolution calling for a total ban on POGOs.

-In June 2021, the Senate approved a bill imposing additional taxes on POGOs.
-The bill, which was supported by 17 senators—Pia Cayetano, Bong Go, Bong Revilla, Imee Marcos, Bato dela Rosa, Joel Villanueva, Manny Pacquiao, Cynthia Villar, Tito Sotto, Migz Zubiri, Sonny Angara, Koko Pimentel, Win Gatchalian, Ralph Recto, Grace Poe, Dick Gordon, and Nancy Binay— was signed into law by President Duterte in September 2021.
+In June 2021, the Senate approved a bill principally authored and sponsored by Senator Pia Cayetano, imposing additional taxes on POGOs, effectively legalizing POGO operations in the entire country.
+The bill, which was supported by 17 senators—Pia Cayetano, Bong Go, Bong Revilla, Imee Marcos, Bato dela Rosa, Joel Villanueva, Manny Pacquiao, Cynthia Villar, Tito Sotto, Migz Zubiri, Sonny Angara, Koko Pimentel, Win Gatchalian, Ralph Recto, Grace Poe, Dick Gordon, and Nancy Binay, was signed into law by President Duterte in September 2021.

+In 2024, Senators Risa Hontiveros and Sherwin Gatchalian launched a series of Senate investigation exposing the illegal activities of POGOs in the country.
+The activities attributed to POGOs ranged from fake citizenships, murders, torture, illegal detentions, drug use, prostitution, slavery, and money laundering, among many others.
+The investigations also uncovered a high-level espionage network conducted by China against the Philippines, where a mayor, Alice Guo (Guo Hua Ping), was revealed to have a fake Filipino citizenship.
+It was also revealed that Chinese espionage work intensified in the Philippines beginning in 2016 under the pro-China pivot of former President Rodrigo Duterte.
+POGOs were ultimately banned and declared illegal upon the enactment of the Anti-POGO Law championed by Senator Risa Hontiveros in October 2025, signed by President Bongbong Marcos.